Stochastic Causal Programming for Bounding Treatment Effects: Setup

-Hence, once $\cF$ is fixed, $p_{\eta}^{\cF}$ is fully described as a distribution over $\theta \in \bR^K$.
-For ease of notation, we often drop the dependence on~$\cF$ and summarize $\psi := (\psi_1, \ldots, \psi_K)$.
-We could fit $\psi_k$ adaptively with almost no modification to the algorithm presented in the sequel (as long as they are differentiable), but we will choose to keep the basis functions fixed to demonstrate in the experiments the trade-off between other sources of causal knowledge and the informativeness of the bounds.
+We can define each $\psi_{Vk}$ to itself have parameters, which can be fit along $\eta_V$.
+In most examples that follow, however, we will choose to keep the basis functions fixed to demonstrate in the experiments the trade-off between sources of causal knowledge, other than conditional independence constraints, and the informativeness of the bounds.
+See Appendix \ref{appendix:function_class} for more on adaptive basis functions.

-A na\"{i}ve interpretation of Equation \eqref{eq:f_theta}, combined with a fixed choice of basis functions that we adopt for the sake of illustration, is that it may introduce unwanted constraints in the causal model and may lead to ``invalid'' bounds.
-We address these possible misunderstandings in Appendix \ref{appendix:function_class}.